Agricultural Literacy Curriculum Matrix

 - Ask each student to choose one or more career(s) from the career possibilities list that interests him or her.

 - Each student should research the career he or she chose and list job responsibilities, education requirements, salary, and how it relates to production agriculture.
 Most of this information can be found in the What’s Been Your Agricultural Experience Today?
-PowerPoint.
+PowerPoint slides.

 - Optional: Have students explore careers in each of the interest areas using the Agricultural Careers According to the Holland Code activity sheet.